 Ask your players questions to make sure they understand your points, let them answer the question to tell you what you already know (when we are in this position what do you need to do?)

-If you cover three or four main points twice, and reinforce the learning, your players will have much more of a chance to remember them, rather than covering a large number of points only once, and telling them rather than asking.
+If you cover three or four main points twice, and reinforce the learning by asking questions, your players will have much more of a chance to remember them, rather than covering a large number of points only once, and telling them rather than asking.

 It is important to remove any barriers to communication, such as sunglasses or physical obstacles.
 You will notice in the above video the first thing the coach does is remove his sunglasses.